cbkinase/Smack/README.md

 </p>

 <p align="center">
-Smack is a project developed to emulate <a href="https://slack.com">Slack</a>, built with flask backend and react frontend.
+Smack is a project developed to emulate <a href="https://slack.com">Slack</a>, built with Flask backend and React frontend.
-Smack was created from collboration between:
+Smack was created from collaboration between:
 </p>

 <p align="center">